 Apply CSS Padding Around Your Website's Elements

 Don't underestimate the importance of padding around text and image elements on your website.
-Even the smallest changes can significantly improve your website's aesthetic and user experience.
-However, with a solid understanding of CSS, you'll be able to ensure that your website will look and function exactly the way you want it to.
+Even the most minor changes can significantly improve your website's aesthetic and user experience.
+However, with a solid understanding of CSS, you can ensure that your website will look and function exactly how you want it to.

 Editor's note: This post was originally published in February 2020 and has been updated for comprehensiveness.